📑 Table of contents

 1. Everything in no-code to start

-2. Learn Python basics for edge cases
+2. Learn the basics of Python for edge cases

-3. Use code only when no-code blocks
+3. Use code only when no-code is blocking

 4. Python scripts + Claude for one-off tasks